It’s the age of digital transformation. Businesses have to consistently update their processes to adapt to constant change. But adapt how?

 Previous updates like Panda and Penguin were targeted.
 They particularly look at the quality of backlinks and content.
 Other updates are even more specific.
 In 2021, Google Search modified how product reviews and spam influence rankings.

 But a broad core update?
-It changes how the algorithm ranks a webpage in a far more varied way.
-Such an update usually takes up to 14 days to complete, therefore the impact is spread out, rather than happening all at once.
+It changes how Google search algorithm ranks a webpage in a far more varied way.
+Such an update usually takes up to 14 days to complete.
+Therefore, the impact is spread out rather than happening all at once.
 This further adds to the complexity of aggregating data and isolating ranking fluctuations to any one particular change in the algorithm.
 It also doesn’t help that Google reveals as little as possible about its ranking formula.

 What Happened in Previous Broad Core Updates?

 The first broad core algorithm update Google officially recognized was on March 9, 2018.
-But, it was not technically new then.
-The search engine said that they had done these kinds of updates up to that point and the key purpose is to provide more relevant search results and benefits pages that were previously under-rewarded.
-In the succeeding years, Google released several more updates and the same objective remains.
+But it was not technically new then.
+The search engine said that they had done these kinds of updates up to that point and the key purpose is to provide more helpful and reliable results and benefits pages that were previously under-rewarded.
+In the succeeding years, Google released several more updates, and the same objective remains.

-What We Know About the May 2022 Broad Core Update
+What We Know About the Recent Broad Core Update

 Is there anything new about the latest broad core algorithm update?
 In a way nothing—at least nothing we can confirm.
-But, what Google consistently tells us is that these kinds of updates are about improving how it understands both search queries and web pages to provide more relevant search results.
+But, what Google consistently tells us is that these kinds of updates are about improving how it understands both search queries and web pages to provide more relevant search results using anonymized interaction data.

 Think of it like your car maintenance.
 Bringing your car in for a tuneup maintains overall performance, but it isn’t a particular fix to a specific problem.
 This is what the broad core algorithm update does.

 So, with the purpose of a core update settled, how are you supposed to respond to it?
-For starters, you must continue all the essential best practices in SEO—optimize content for SEO, improve page speeds, ensure site mobile-friendliness, and build healthy backlinks.
+For starters, you must continue all the essential best practices in SEO—optimize content for SEO (no keyword stuffing), improve page speeds, ensure site mobile-friendliness, and build healthy backlinks (no unnatural links).

 How Does It Affect Your SEO?